LowerShotower/novation-launchkey-49-working-leds-custom/README.md

 NEW_UPDATE__12_02_18: bug with auto shutdown of Master_btn as inControl_Prads_btn is pressed was fixed.
 Bug with  incorrect switching on off of drumpads/other modes was fixed.
 Popup browser scrolling was improved.

+Press Master_btn, then fb3 create New Instrument Track.